ruph/emacs.d/README.md

 * project management with eproject & projectile
 * python with flymake
-* php & html with web-mode
+* php, html, css with web-mode, css-mode
-* javascript through brilliant js2-mode
+* javascript and jsx through js2-mode, eslint and ternjs
 * clojure & clojurescript with paredit
-* autocomplete, snippets & etags
+* autocomplete, snippets, tags, suggestions
 * ... and everything else.

 Should work well on osx (http://emacsformacosx.com/).
 COPY/PASTE freely :)